Checking multiple backends for a single request

 • In the Priority field, enter 10.

-5. Click the Create header button to create another header to switch to the next backend.
-The Create a header page appears.
+5. Click Create header to create another header to switch to the next backend.

 a new header to switch to the second origin server